 Image via Google

 However, Google is still able to return results for the first song in the movie “Frozen” with links to various YouTube videos.
 This is because Google is able to actually understand that you are referring to “Frozen” the movie, and not as an adjective.

-RankBrain is able to automate a lot of manual tests and can tweak the Google search algorithm.
+In addition to this, it is able to automate a lot of manual tests and can tweak the Google search algorithm.
 This makes the entire process of enhancing the search algorithm faster and more efficient.

-So, how does all of this affect your website’s rankings?
 Let’s take a look at how RankBrain can help you.

-How to Optimize Your Website for RankBrain
+How Can You Optimize Your Website for RankBrain?

 If you want to obtain a good rank in Google searches, you need to optimize your website and content for RankBrain.
 In the absence of these techniques, your website might quickly lose relevance and you’ll notice a drop in your click-throughs.

 How big of a difference are we talking about?

 If a website’s click-through rate decreases, the amount of user data for the website decreases.
 When that happens, RankBrain has fewer data points to judge its relevance.
 This means that your website won’t show up in the top results.
 Over a period of time, your visibility will greatly reduce.

 Quicker than you think.
 As Google’s confidence on RankBrain increases, you’ll soon see that your old SEO tactics are no longer bearing fruit.